Skip to Content

 Abhorrant Archregent: 205 points

-As a melee combatant, he is slightly more fragile than the Infernal or the Haunter with 25 wounds instead of 32 and Toughness 4, but he can heal himself easier.
-He is also much cheaper and has a stronger attack profile (4 attacks at Strength 4 with damage 3/5).
+As a melee combatant, he is slightly more fragile than the top Courtiers with 25 wounds instead of 36, but he is also much cheaper and has a stronger attack profile (4 attacks at Strength 4 with damage 3/5).

-He could be a perfect support hero, was not for the cost of the leaders in the warband that would mean he is probably best suited as the main leader.
+He could be a perfect support hero, but considering the high cost of leaders in this warband, he is probably best suited as the main leader.

 Abhorrant Ghoul King: 165 points